Mensa, the “high IQ society”, is... Read More

 What is the Workout?

 The Workout challenge at the bottom of this page involves answering 30 questions in 30 minutes.
 This quiz is provided for entertainment purposes only: it's not an IQ test and your score will not qualify you for Mensa.
 Nevertheless, if you're pleased with your score, you might want to consider taking a properly administered and supervised IQ test.
-If so, you can contact your nearest Mensa office for more information.
-To see your national Mensa's website, email address, and other information, please Choose Your Country
+If so, here is where you can find your national Mensa's website, email address, and other information.

 Of course, you'll be able to take the actual test in your first language.
 However, this Mensa Workout is biased towards people whose primary language is English.
 Your local Mensa organisation may have similar workout-style tests available in your first language.
 Why not contact them and find out?

 As mentioned above, there's a 30-minute time limit for this Workout.
 There's no point in rushing: you won’t get a higher score if you finish the test in 10 minutes!
 So, take your time – and just enjoy it!
 When you finish the test, answers to the questions and a discussion of the answers will appear.